sebastiansauer/stats-nutshell/020-basics.html.md

-## Literature
+## Going further

+Similar to the "goals" of statistics as presented here, @gelman_regression_2021, chap.
+1.1 proposes three "challenges" of statistical inference.

-@wild_statistical_1999 discuss the thougnht processes involved in statistical problem solving seen from a broad perspective.
+@wild_statistical_1999 discuss the thought processes involved in statistical problem solving seen from a broad perspective.
 @ismay_statistical_2020 is a helpful start into the first steps in R.

+If you want to dig deeper, check-out this [course on statistical inference using Bayes statistics](https://start-bayes.netlify.app/).
+If you are interested in predictive modeling, check-out [this couse](https://ds1-prognosemodellierung.netlify.app/).